sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*
 <br>After debugging, the Tinkerbelle worked!
 Not on 5000 but on 5001
+<br>**Update** not working again.
+I changed the port too but did not seem to work this time.

 ## Part D. Wizard the device

 \*\***Include your first attempts at recording the set-up video here.**\*\*
-<br>As I could not use the tinkerbelle, I decided to manually setup the light.
-In my first attempt, I use the color paper to represent the coaster and light.
-I set the paper color to red color to indicate that the water was hot and let my friend filmed the scene.
-Then I pour the cold water into the cup and I changed the red paper in to yellow paper to indicates it was warm.
-Then I did the same thing but pouring the hot water into the cold water, which resulted in the warm water.
+<br>As I could not use the tinkerbelle, I decided to manually setup the light, made the sound and vibration.
+I added human interaction and story this time.
+The video started by introducing my personal preference of the temperature of the water.
+Then I introduced the magic coaster (which was my phone for the demo purpose).
+At first, there was a cup with hot water on the 'magic coaster'.
+I poured the cold water to make it warm.
+After changing the temperature of the water, I mimic the sound notification and vibration and change the color of the screen to illustrate the interaction.
+Next time, I did the same thing, but making a cool water warm.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
-<br>After reviewing our video, I found that changing the color with a paper made the demo is really not smooth.
-Therefore, I used my laptop's screen to change the color.
+<br>After reviewing our video, I found that I should provide more explanation on the changes that happened to the device to better explain how this device can effectively notify the user of the temperature.

 ## Part E. Costume the device